Quiver Quantitative

 If we raise additional funds by issuing equity securities, dilution to stockholders may result and new investors could have rights superior to current equity holders.
 In addition, debt financing, if available, may include restrictive covenants.
 If adequate funds are not available to us, we may have to liquidate some or all of our assets or delay or reduce the scope of or eliminate some portion or all of our development programs.
 We also may have to license to other companies our product candidates or technologies that we would prefer to develop and commercialize ourselves.

-If KemPharm fails to successfully develop and commercialize arimoclomol, our business prospects will be materially adversely affected.
+If either Zevra or ImmunityBio fail to successfully develop and commercialize arimoclomol and aldoxorubicin, respectively, our business prospects will be materially adversely affected.

 23

-If KemPharm does not obtain the regulatory approvals for arimoclomol that are necessary to trigger the corresponding milestone payments to us under our agreement, or if their research and development or commercialization efforts are, otherwise, unsuccessful, we will not realize the anticipated commercial benefits of the arrangement and our business prospects will be materially and adversely affected.
+If Zevra or ImmunityBio do not obtain the applicable regulatory approvals for arimoclomol or aldoxorubicin that are necessary to trigger the corresponding milestone payments to us under our the Royalty Agreement and the Assignment Agreement, if their research and development or commercialization efforts are, otherwise, unsuccessful, or if they fail to develop or effectively commercialize arimoclomol or aldoxorubicin for any of the other reasons described above, we may not be able to develop and commercialize that drug independently or replace Zevra or ImmunityBio with another suitable partner in a reasonable period of time, and we will not realize the anticipated commercial benefits of the arrangement which could adversely affect our business prospects and financial condition.

 Risks Associated With Drug Discovery and Development